Skip to content

 Students with disabilities take part in an art class with a teacher.

-On top of this, the state's Excess Cost grant, which is supposed to assist districts in paying for expenses for students with extraordinary special education needs, is not fully funded and provides districts with only partial reimbursement.
+On top of this, the state's Excess Cost grant, which is supposed to assist districts in paying for expenses for students with extraordinary special education needs, is not fully funded and provides districts with only partial (70.8% to 75.8%) reimbursement.

-We're working to fix this broken system of funding special education and implement policies that support students with disabilities and their needs, offer districts and municipalities budget predictability, and ensure equitable, adequate funding for all students.
+We're working to fix this broken and underfunded system by implementing policies that support students with disabilities and their needs, offer districts and municipalities budget predictability, and ensure equitable, adequate funding for all students.

-Together with parents and community members, special education stakeholders and advocates, and state and local policymakers, we're working to not only fully fund the Excess Cost grant, but to add a weight to the Education Cost Sharing (ECS) formula specifically to support students with disabilities
+Together with parents and community members, special education stakeholders and advocates, and state and local policymakers, we're working to fully fund the SEED and Excess Cost grants and ensure they are meeting the needs of Connecticut's students with disabilities.

-While all districts would benefit from the inclusion of an ECS weight for students with disabilities, the additional weight would particularly bring meaningful support to under-resourced communities that have less means to adequately fund special education services through local property tax revenue alone.
+While all districts would benefit from the full funding of these grants, under-resourced communities that have less means to adequately fund special education services through local property tax revenue would benefit particularly.
 This is especially true for Connecticut’s largest cities, which have the highest number of students with disabilities, as well as smaller, rural districts that have the highest percentages of students with an Individualized Education Program (IEP).